preparebuddyy/n8n-self-hosted/README.md

 ./backup.sh
 ```
 This will create a compressed SQL dump of your PostgreSQL database in the `local_files/backups/` directory.
 It is recommended to run this script regularly (e.g., using a cron job).

+## Connecting to External Databases

+This n8n setup is part of a larger ecosystem of self-hosted services that can all run on the same `shared_network`.
+This allows n8n to securely connect to them using their container names as hostnames.

+Check out these pre-configured databases that work out-of-the-box with this n8n instance:

+-   [**postgresql-self-hosted**](https://github.com/AiratTop/postgresql-self-hosted): A simple and robust PostgreSQL setup.
+-   [**mysql-self-hosted**](https://github.com/AiratTop/mysql-self-hosted): A self-hosted MySQL instance.
+-   [**clickhouse-self-hosted**](https://github.com/AiratTop/clickhouse-self-hosted): High-performance columnar database for analytics.
+-   [**qdrant-self-hosted**](https://github.com/AiratTop/qdrant-self-hosted): A vector database for AI applications.

 ## Services